 Photos show Edinburgh landmarks lit up with cinema images in bid to save film festival

-Amazing photos show cinema images beamed onto Edinburgh landmarks in bid to save film festival

 Several Edinburgh landmarks were lit up with images of classic movies on Monday evening as campaigners bid to save the world’s longest continuously running film festival.